nrajasin/Network-intrusion-dataset-creator/README.md

 ## Prerequisites

-1. Wireshark/Tshark (`tshark`) is installed, reachable and, on the PATH..
+* Wireshark/Tshark (`tshark`) is installed, reachable and, on the PATH..
 Installation would vary depending on your OS.
+    Ubuntu install :
+    ```
-    * Ubuntuinstall : `sudo apt install tshark`
+    sudo apt install tshark
+    ```
-1. This software is written in python3 so you will need to install python3.
+* This software is written in python3 so you will need to install python3.
 Most updated linux distributes already have it installed.
 Install it the way you wish.
 These were my notes.
     ```
     sudo apt-get update